Howquez/mvfw/R/README.md

 regards as it allows consumers, for instance, to try on outfits virtually such that they can better assess the clothing even before its physical twins have been shipped.
-Another scenario is that it reduces the consumption of physical fashion since the virtual products suffice as a means to represent oneself in social media or the *metaverse*.
+Another scenario is that it reduces the consumption of physical fashion since the virtual fashions suffice as a means to represent oneself in social media or the *metaverse*.

 Along these lines several different stakeholders (including major brands